-Now booking through December!
+Now booking through New Years Eve!
 Come join us for a cozy getaway during the holidays!

 History of The Cornish Inn